AI experts sharing free tutorials to accelerate your business.

 Process:

 Build the letter in the standard order.
-Include every section below; adapt wording to the service type.
-Omit only sections that are clearly inapplicable (e.g., attest independence language is not needed for tax-only engagements).
+Include every section below; adapt wording to the service type per the profile defaults table above.
+Omit only sections the profile marks SUPPRESS that no input trigger forces back in (e.g., attest independence language is not needed for tax-only engagements).

 1. Header and addressing — Firm letterhead, date, client legal name and address, "Dear [Contact]" salutation